olwalkey/YMusic/README.md

 # yt-dlf server rewrite

+> [!WARNING]
+> This is not production ready.
+Not even close
+> We are missing authentication and any sort of security!
+> That being said, DO NOT DEPLOY TO A PRODUCTINO ENVIRONMENT!!!

 ## What is this branch?

 This branch is going to be **another** rewrite of the server side web api,